freent-project/owboot/README.md

 First, the BIOS loads up, and executes the owboot binary (or EFI file).
 Then, owboot thinks there is **no BIOS** and creates a virtual one.
-It then inserts the selected boot image into memory, and boots the virtual BIOS.
+It then inserts the selected boot image (a piece of C or Assembly code, which FreeNT handles using `kernel_owboot_handler.c`) into memory, and boots the virtual BIOS.

 After a reboot or power off, the virtual BIOS disappears, and the next time the system